valor-software/valor-style-guides/angularjs/README.md

     *Why?*: The controller `activate` makes it convenient to re-use the logic for a refresh for the controller/View, keeps the logic together, gets the user to the View faster, makes animations easy on the `ng-view` or `ui-view`, and feels snappier to the user.

-    Note: If you need to conditionally cancel the route before you start use the controller, use a [route resolve](#style-y081) instead.
+    Note: If you need to conditionally cancel the route before you start use the controller, use a `canActive` approach introduced in `angular 1.4`.

   ```javascript
   /* avoid */